 - Chris Rodgers, Community and Government Relations and Douglas County Commissioner

 During the conference, Creighton’s team outlined several key goals for the University to pursue in advancing its anti-racist mission.
-The following recommendations, developed by the TRHT team, will serve as a cornerstone for a comprehensive anti-racism action plan currently in development by a group of students, faculty and staff led by the Office of Institutional Diversity and Inclusion.
+The following recommendations, developed by the TRHT team, will serve as a cornerstone for a comprehensive anti-racism action plan currently in development by a group of students, faculty and staff led by the Division of Equity, Diversity, and Inclusion.

 Examine everyday practices (systemic and individual, historical and ongoing) that reproduce and resist racism at Creighton and in the local community.